SurenderLohia/surenderlohia.github.io/_posts/2020-08-11-todo-app-tutorial.markdown

   </code>
 </pre>

 Then do git commit.
-Run the below command in terminal.
+Run the below command in the terminal.
 <pre>
   <code class="language-shell">
     git commit -m "Create todo-app"